This post contains affiliate links.

 An ostrich egg on a white background.

-Ostrich eggs are the largest eggs produced by any living bird.
-They are about 20 times larger than chicken eggs and can weigh up to 3 kilograms.
-Ostrich eggs are typically used for culinary purposes in a similar way to chicken eggs.
+Ostrich eggs are the largest eggs produced by any bird.
+They are about 20 times larger than chicken eggs and can weigh up to 6 pounds.
+Ostrich eggs can be used in lieu of chicken eggs, but like emu eggs, you probably need to live near a farm to get them.

 Pheasant Eggs